You can help create a space for everyone

 Tell me more

-Former students represented the third largest group of respondents in a recent survey about the possible uses of a refurbished assembly hall behind families and staff.
+Former students represented the third largest group of respondents in a survey about the possible uses of a refurbished assembly hall behind families and staff.

 It would be great to have a performing arts school after school and weekends, that puts on shows